 “Unbroken,” by Laura Hillebrand.
 If you need some inspiration to dig a little deeper when life gets tough, give this one a read.
 I also love “Team of Rivals,” by Doris Kearns Goodwin, which is about Lincoln’s Cabinet, all of whom were rivals of Lincoln, if not his enemy, and how he took the high road to appoint them and how they all rose above personal differences to accomplish what appeared to be impossible.

 Admitted: Kurt is admitted to practice in Illinois, Michigan and Wisconsin.
 He is also admitted to the U.S. Bankruptcy Court, Northern District of Illinois; Central District of Illinois; Eastern District of Michigan; Eastern District of Wisconsin; Western District of Wisconsin; United States Court of Appeals for the Sixth Circuit; the U.S. Court of Appeals for the Seventh Circuit; and represents clients in other jurisdictions on a pro hac vice basis.

-Memberships: Federal Bar Association, State Bar of Michigan, Illinois State Bar Association, Wisconsin Bar Association, American Bankruptcy Institute; Chicago Bar Association, and Milwaukee Bar Association, among others.
+Memberships: Federal Trial Bar, Federal Bar Association, State Bar of Michigan, Illinois State Bar Association, Wisconsin Bar Association, American Bankruptcy Institute; Chicago Bar Association, and Milwaukee Bar Association, among others.